bob-gray/serviceberry/website/docs/response-api.md

 ### *class*

-This object is created internally by Serviceberry and passed as the second argument to handler functions.
+This object is created internally by Serviceberry and passed as the second argument to [handler](handlers.html) functions.
-It is a wrapper object around `http.ServerResponse`.
+It is a wrapper object around Node's [`http.ServerResponse`](https://nodejs.org/dist/latest-v8.x/docs/api/http.html#http_class_http_serverresponse).